-The financial statements have been prepared on the going concern basis in accordance with, and in compliance with, International Financial Reporting Standards ("IFRS") and the Companies Act of South Africa
+The annual financial statements have been prepared on the going concern basis in accordance with, and in compliance with, International Financial Reporting Standards ("IFRS") and the Companies Act of South Africa

-The financial statements have been prepared on the historic cost convention and on an accrual basis, except for certain financial instruments which are measured at fair value and unless otherwise stated in the accounting policies which follow and incorporate the principal accounting policies set out below.
-Items included in the financial statements are measured using the currency of the primary economic environment in which these entities operate (i.e., the "functional currency").
-These financial statements are presented in Rand, which is the functional currency of the company.
-All assets and liabilities have been classified as current or non-current as per the Company's operating cycle and other criteria set out in Companies Act of South Africa.
+The annual financial statements have been prepared on the historic cost convention and on an accrual basis, except for certain financial instruments which are measured at fair value and unless otherwise stated in the accounting policies which follow and incorporate the principal accounting policies set out below.
+Items included in the annual financial statements are measured using the currency of the primary economic environment in which these entities operate (i.e., the "functional currency").
+These annual financial statements are presented in Rand, which is the functional currency of the company.
+All assets and liabilities have been classified as current or non-current as per the Company's operating cycle.
 Based on the nature of services and the time between the rendering of service and their realization in cash and cash equivalents, the Company has ascertained its operating cycle as twelve months for the purpose of current and noncurrent classification of assets and liabilities.

-These policies have been consistently applied to the period presented in these financial statements unless otherwise stated.
+These policies have been consistently applied to the period presented in these annual financial statements unless otherwise stated.